maxmlv/epam-homework/networking/README.md

 This is will also restart network service.

-2. Set up DHCP server on Server-1 which will configure IP addresses Int1 for Client-1 and Client-2.
+2. Set up DHCP server on Server-1 which will configure IP addresses Int1 for Client-1 and Client-2. <a name="dhcp_server"></a>

 __/etc/dhcp/dhcpd.conf__